Home » Press Design » Fluid Injection

 These resistor teeth can be drilled for yet another function.
 By drilling holes the length of the teeth, it is possible to pump fluid from the outside of the press into the material being pressed.

-The most common application is to pump CIP water through such passages.
+Another application is to pump CIP water through the teeth.
 This allows the press to be flushed internally with water or caustic solution during shut-down periods.
-Such a feature may eliminate the need to disassemble the press for cleaning purposes.
+In some cases this arrangement can eliminate the need to disassemble the press for cleaning purposes.

-Another application is to inject steam into the material which is being pressed while the press is in operation.
-The blanching action that results can result in significant additional moisture removal by the screw press.
+Still another application is to inject steam into the material which is being pressed while the press is in operation.
+The blanching action that occurs can result in significant additional moisture removal by the screw press.
 Pressing News #129 of July, 2002 tells how an additional four percentage points of moisture removal were achieved in citrus waste by injecting steam.

 Crown Iron Works did some work with a lab press where the possibility of injecting super critical carbon dioxide was considered.
 This, too, is a solvent extraction application.